Pay Plan: ET ‐ 15 (10 Month) Grade: ET

 The below statements are intended to describe the general nature and scope of work being performed by this position.
 This is not a complete listing of all responsibilities, duties, and/or skills required.
 Other duties may be assigned.

-The Counselor, Middle/High School is responsible for developing, implementing and managing a comprehensive school counseling program to serve the academic, social, and career development needs of students enrolled in DCPS.
+Working independently but under the supervision of the school Principal or his/her designee, the Counselor, Elementary School is responsible for developing, implementing and managing a comprehensive school counseling program to serve the academic, social and career development needs of students enrolled in DCPS.
 The primary purpose of the comprehensive school counseling program is the support of the instructional and academic goals of DCPS.

 More speciﬁcally, the Counselor performs the following: